hgoldstein/camlox/NOTES.md

 - [x] We should probably just rewrite the stack to have an interface.
 Now that we need to support upvalue objects, the base value type needs to become a reference.
   - Didn't quite need to do this, turns out just wrapping everything in a ref is easier
 - [x] Flatten `object` hierarchy, doesn't need to be nested as we don't need to support the metadata.
+- [x] Refactor vm main cycle to return "`Ok of stack" or error